How We Built 3 New Socially Responsible Investing Portfolios

 SHE is a US Stock ETF that allows investors to invest in more female-led companies compared to the broader market.
 In order to achieve this objective, companies are ranked within each sector according to their ratio of women in senior leadership positions.
 Only companies that rank highly within each sector are eligible for inclusion in the fund.
 By investing in SHE, investors are allocating more of their money to companies that have demonstrated greater gender diversity within senior leadership than other firms in their sector.

 As you review our SRI portfolios, you might ask yourself, “Is it more important that my portfolio is well-diversified with reasonable costs, or should my money be exclusively invested in SRI funds, regardless of the cost or level of diversification?”

 These are insightful questions that get at the heart of the tradeoffs involved in socially responsible investing today.
 Currently, most accessible SRI approaches make investors choose between a well-diversified, low-cost portfolio and an inadequately diversified and/or higher cost portfolio comprised of SRI funds.

 Diversification and controlled costs are investing fundamentals that all investors—SRI or not—deserve.
 They’re principles that live at the heart of fiduciary advice.
 The only reason other SRI solutions settle for higher costs and less diversification is because the industry isn’t challenged to offer something better.
 We at Betterment believe we can create a future that does not ask SRI investors to choose.

-Today, our SRI portfolio reflects a 42% improvement to social responsibility scores for our U.S. large-cap holdings when compared to our core portfolio.
 In the future, we will improve our SRI portfolio even further, iterating and adding new SRI funds that satisfy our cost and diversification requirements as they become available.